Properness of nilprogressions and the persistence of polynomial growth of given degree: Progressions and boxes in Lie algebras

 The central idea in the early theory of additive combinatorics in nilpotent Lie groups was to transfer everything to the Lie algebra and then apply the theory of abelian additive combinatorics.
 This idea was developed by Fisher, Katz and Peng \cite{fkp}, and then taken further in the Breuillard--Green paper \cite{bg}.
 It also played an implicit role in some earlier arguments of Tao in the Heisenberg group \cite[Theorem 7.12]{tao.product.set}, which inspired the more general work of Fisher--Katz--Peng.

-The main reason this approach is useful in the present paper is that the Lie algebra turns out to be a very convenient location in which to model Bilu's geometry-of-numbers arguments, as will become clear in Section \ref{sec:geom-of-nos}.
+The main reason this approach is useful in the present paper is that the Lie algebra turns out to be a very convenient location in which to model the abelian geometry-of-numbers arguments we described in the introduction, as will become clear in Section \ref{sec:geom-of-nos}.
 However, we first need to develop some basic techniques for passing back and forth between a nilpotent Lie group and its Lie algebra, and that is the purpose of the present section.